Fees and key information

 London Met is the preferred provider of the North East London (NEL) commissioning panel, representing the Social Work Development Partnership of five local authorities.
 The partnership has commissioned us to train existing social workers to supervise graduates starting out in social work, which means you’ll receive a continuity of support from London Met throughout your career.

 This course is in high demand and applications outnumber the places that are available each academic year.
-For routes into social work, you could also consider other related and equally exciting pathways on our Community Development and Leadership BSc (Hons), Youth Studies BSc (Hons) or Health and Social Care BSc (Hons) courses.
+For routes into social work, you could also consider other related and equally exciting pathways on our Leadership in Communities BSc (Hons), Youth Studies BSc (Hons) or Health and Social Care BSc (Hons) courses.

 Our social work courses are also ranked eighth in the UK for course satisfaction according to the Guardian University Guide 2023.